infolock/eLBeePushBackController/README.md

 ![ScreenShot 1](screenshot.png)

+Update (July 14, 2013): Added a push/dismiss Modal view example.
+Note: The modal view is actually hidden from the main view.
+To view it, open the storyboard, click the main view controller, and you'll see a white box between the first responder (red cube) and Exit segue (green exit square).

+Just drag the white box (which is the view) onto the viewcontroller to edit/view it.  its up to you if you want to put it back (you can just drag it from interface builder to the bottom bar and it will automatically hide).

 ## About

 eLBeePushBackController us a simple, lightweight UIViewController Category for creating a semi modal / push back transition.